fbridger/AzureCommunicationServicesJobRouter/README.md

 To run this tool, you need to have the following:
 + An [Azure Communication Services](https://learn.microsoft.com/en-us/azure/communication-services/overview) resource.
 You can create the resource by following the steps mentioned here [Job Router Prerequesets](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/router/get-started-router?pivots=programming-language-csharp#prerequisites).
 + An [Azure Service Bus](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview) resource with a namespace and queue.
 You can create the resource by following the public documentation on how to [Use Azure portal to create a Service Bus namespace and a queue](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-quickstart-portal).
-+ .Net 8.0 or later.
++ .Net 8.0.
 You can download it from [.Net download page](https://dotnet.microsoft.com/en-us/download/dotnet).

 ## Before You Run